iportilla/kube/README.md

 **Note:** if you build your own site update index.html with your site content.

-<h1 align="center" style="border-bottom: none;">🔎 Docker 101 </h1>
+<h1 align="center" style="border-bottom: none;">🔎 Kubernetes 101 </h1>
-<h3 align="center">Docker is an open-source project that automates the deployment of software applications inside containers by providing an additional layer of abstraction and automation of OS-level virtualization on Linux..</h3>
+<h3 align="center">Kubernetes is an Open-source container orchestration system for automating software deployment, scaling, and management</h3>

 ### Flow

-In this topic, you'll follow a series of hands-on exercises that demonstrate how to use containers for your applications.
-You'll start with the basics: creating and running your first Docker containers.
-By the end of the course, you'll get a brief introduction to running containers in production.
+In this topic, you'll follow a series of hands-on exercises that demonstrate how to use Kubernetes for your applications.
+You'll start with the basics: creating and running your first Kubernetes cluster, pod and service.
+By the end of the course, you'll get a brief introduction to running Kubernetes in production.